sindresorhus/conf/readme.md

 Sets a file watcher.

-This is useful if you have more than one instances reading the config.
-If one instance changes a config, this allows it to get propagated to all instances of Conf.
-If you only ever have one instance on Conf in your app you can keep this off.
+This is useful if you have more than one instance reading the config.
+If one instance changes a config, this allows it to get propagated to all other instances.
+If you only ever have one instance in your app you can keep this off.

 ### Instance